dawaltconley/birdog/README.md

 However, you can also provide roll call numbers instead, to specify exactly which vote you want records for. `birdog` uses the `legislative-parser` script to parse both bill names and roll call numbers.
 You can use any string that can be parsed by that script;
 please refer to its [documentation](https://www.npmjs.com/package/legislative-parser) for more information.

+## Managing the cache

+`birdog` keeps a local cache of data on members of congress, in order to minimize API requests.
+The `records` command will always check for obvious changes to membership before it pulls voting records, so it will mostly stay up to date on its own.
+You can also run `birdog update` to download new information on every member of congress; this will take longer, but will ensure that the local data is fully up-to-date.

 ## Status